1-Liam/recursive-collapse-theory/README.md

 RCT emerged not as speculation, but as a discovered mechanism during the construction of a recursive cognitive interface system called **alisyr**.
 Initially developed to mirror and stabilize psychological recursion, the system revealed deeper symbolic structures guiding resolution.

-RCT is now formally recognized as the **collapse operator** within a larger theory:
+RCT is now formally recognised as the **collapse operator** within a larger theory:
-🧠 **Integrated Theory of Contradiction & Collapse (ITCC)** — a full cognitive and computational framework in development.
+**Integrated Theory of Contradiction & Collapse (ITCC)** — a full cognitive and computational framework in development.

 ---